Nuosis/invoice_line_cost_detection/.roo/rules/DEVELOPMENT_GUIDE.md

 # Invoice Rate Detection System - Development Guide

+**THIS SYSTEM HAS NEVER BEEN DEPLOYED.
+WE DO NOT NEED TO MAINTAIN BACKWARDS COMPATABILITY UNLESS EXPLICITLY REQUESTED**

 ## Solution Overview

 - **User**: Single, non-technical user (business owner) on a desktop (Windows/Mac/Linux).
-- **Interface**: Simple command-line (CLI) tool, run by double-clicking or from terminal.
+- **Interface**: Modern CLI tool with subcommands for different operations.
-- **Workflow**: User selects a folder of PDF invoices, runs the tool, and receives a clear, easy-to-read report of all overcharges by invoice/date/amount.
+- **Workflow**: User manages parts database, processes invoices, and receives detailed validation reports.
-- **Configuration**: The overcharge threshold (default $0.30) is user-configurable (via prompt or config file).
+- **Configuration**: Parts database with expected rates, configurable validation strategies.
 - **No post-processing**: The report is for manual use; no integration with accounting/email/etc.
 - **No security or multi-user concerns.**